Larsenvini/Codes-Codigos/README.md

-These are useful projects i have developed with languages I know.
+These are projects i have developed with languages I know.
 Showcasing what I have learned during my studies.